 Once upon a time, I thought I understood life.
-Then one day, I began working at a college and my entire understanding of life completely changed.
+Then one day, I began working in education and my entire understanding of life completely changed.
 I was enlightened.

-Working at a college that is primarily made up of traditional students (ages 18 to 21), my intelligence and worldliness has soared.
+Working for a few years with primarily traditional students (ages 18 to 21), my intelligence and worldliness has soared.
 Really.

 Some of the life lessons I’ve picked up are too wondrous not to share.
 Drumroll please…